moodle-an-hochschulen/moodle-local_boostnavigation/README.md

 Usage & Settings
 ----------------

-The local_boost_navdrawerfumbling plugin is designed to deliver static HTML documents, enriched with Moodle navigation and theme as a standard Moodle page which exist outside any course.
 After installing local_boost_navdrawerfumbling, the plugin does not do anything to Moodle yet.
 To configure the plugin and its behaviour, please visit Site administration -> Appearance -> Boost navdrawer fumbling.

 There, you find two sections: